Kirkaiya/JwtVendingLambda/README.md

     which are fronted by API Gateway (which validates the tokens and forwards them to APIs).
    * Pros: the modernized app doesn't need to worry about authorizing users, and it won't require any changes when you eventually migrate to Cognito.
-   * Cons: you would need to add the code to your legacy application to vend JWT tokens.
+   * Cons: you would need to add the code to your legacy .NET Fx application to vend JWT tokens.

 That last sub-bullet is where this proof-of-concept comes in.
 Instead of adding the code to create and sign JWT tokens to your 15-year-old ASP.NET application, you could just add the [AWSSDK.Lambda](https://www.nuget.org/packages/AWSSDK.Lambda/) NuGet package, and have the legacy application invoke this Lambda function.
-You can pass whatever claims you want (username, email, phone numnber, roles, etc) and this function adds them as claims, and signs the JWT.
+You can pass whatever claims you want (username, email, phone number, roles, etc) and this function adds them as claims, and signs the JWT.
+You could even have multiple different applications use the same Lambda function to generate tokens.
+Go crazy!

 ## Instructions to set it up: